 A roll-off hook lift is another kind of demountable body system, and it is the preferred option by professionals in a variety of different situations.
 Sometimes, it is not enough to merely drop containers, but instead, they must be lowered with precision control and positioned precisely.
 A roll-off hook lift system is more functional in this area because it allows trucks to position demountable bodies in tight spaces better than a roll-off cable system.
 With a roll-off hook lift, drivers (or other workers) do not need to physically adjust the lift equipment to facilitate the lifts and drops.
 A roll-off cable system, on the other hand, requires the driver to physically attach and adjust the cable onto the container in question.
 With a roll-off hook lift system, it is not strictly necessary to even leave the cab.

-Roll-off Hook Lift vs Roll-off Cable Lift Systems: Which is Best for You?
+Roll-off Hook Lift vs Roll-off Cable Lift Systems

 Which demountable lifting system is right for you?
 For a variety of reasons, hook lift systems are generally considered superior to cable lift systems, with the exception of the situation described above.
 There are a number of reasons that hook lifts are preferred, which are pretty important factors to keep in mind.